VeritasSoftware/MyBlazorAnimation/README.md

 ﻿# MyBlazorAnimation library

+### Commonly used animations for Blazor applications

 ### Targeting .NET 8/9

-This library is a Blazor library that provides a component to create animations in Blazor applications.
+This library is a Blazor library that provides a component to create commonly used animations in Blazor applications.

 ![MyBlazorAnimation Demo](MyBlazorAnimationDemo.gif)